 STEP 7: The Sleeves

 Put the sleeves together.
 Right on right.
 Sew both long seams (or just one if you cut on the fold) of both the lining and your black fabric.
 Don’t close your arm hole :-).
-Sew until the start of the curve of your arm hole (you marked it in step 1.4.).
+Sew until the start of the curve of your armhole (you marked it in step 1.4.).

 Sew together the lining and the top fabric along the opening, right sides together.
 Then turn, press, and topstitch along the opening.

-Take the front and back piece.
-I put in the lining and the black fabric together.
+Take the front and back pieces.
+I put the lining and the black fabric together.
 This is not the right way to do this job, but it goes faster and there is no hand sewing involved.
 So pin the two fabrics to the arm opening, right sides together (or black on black fabric) and sew.

 Again, use your serger/overlock stitch to finish the edges.